Riga, Latvia’s capital, is not very crowded (like Talinn, for example) but it is extremely charming. And you still have plenty of things to do here.

-In fact, the entire historical centre is a UNESCO World Heritage Site.
+In fact, the entire historical center is a UNESCO World Heritage Site.
 And then there are the plethora of awesome nightlife options, from dance-all-night kind of clubs to Soviet themed bars and everything in between.

-Or read the article first, like normal people do.
-That last one was just one of those things us, writers say to get you pumped up for the cool stuff we have to tell you.
+Or read the article first, like most people should do.
+That last thing was just one of those things us, writers say to get you pumped up for the cool stuff we have to tell you!

-Remember that UNESCO World Heritage thing?
-Well, they know their stuff.
-Riga’s center is stunning.
-The narrow cobbled streets, the unique mixture of architectural styles (you can find buildings from the Baroque, the Medieval-era, the Romanticism, the Modernism…), the silent courtyards… There is a certain spirit to Old Riga that can only be felt, not explained.
 Churches, tiny town squares, tales and urban myths and ghost stories and so much more.
 A few key places you should not miss are the Riga Castle, the Town Hall and the House of Blackheads, the Riga Dome Cathedral, St. Peter’s Church.
-Oh, and we can’t forget Rozena Street, which is the city’s narrowest street, where you can touch the opposite walls just by spreading your hands.

 The other six were mostly victims of storms, except the sixth one that fell when the tower collapsed.
 The current one is an exact copy of that last rooster and it was placed there in 1970.

 Lastly, you might wonder why there is only a hand for the hour on the clock.
 Latvian wonder, too.
 It’s a local tradition, basically.
 Clocks only get an hour hand.
 Go figure.